 Rajapaksa: The charismatic leader both loved and hated for role in ending bloody civil war in Lanka

 Sri Lanka's new Prime Minister Mahinda Rajapaksa, a lawyer-turned-politician, is hailed by the Sinhala Buddhist majority for ruthlessly vanquishing Tamil insurgency, but is also criticised by the international community for his human rights record and for pushing the country into the "Chinese debt trap".
-Rajapaksa, 74, earlier served as the country's president from 2005-2015, becoming South Asia's longest-serving leader.
+Rajapaksa, 74, earlier served as president from 2005-2015 with an iron-fist.

-However, it has not been a smooth sailing for Rajapaksa, a veteran street-fighter politician who entered parliament when he was just 24, becoming the country's youngest ever parliamentarian in 1970.
+The veteran street-fighter politician entered Parliament when he was just 24, making him the country's youngest-ever parliamentarian in 1970.
 Known for remembering peoples' names, Rajapaksa was chosen as prime minister after the general election of April 2004, when the United People's Freedom Alliance, a coalition led by the Sri Lanka Freedom Party, won a majority in Parliament.
 He was chosen as the Sri Lanka Freedom Party's presidential nominee in November 2005.

 Bowing down to international pressure, Sri Lanka in September 2015 co-sponsored a United Nations Human Rights Council Resolution, which made it committed to fulfil a range of measures dealing with human rights, accountability and transitional justice.
 As many as 25 countries, including India, had voted in favour of the document in the 47-nation Council.